 Community Service Council

 The Community Service Council confronts challenges to health, social, education and economic opportunities, and strategically advances effective community-based solutions.
-A grant was given for Title 1 schools After School Programs for Grove, Jarman and Jefferson Elementary Schools.
+A grant was given for Title 1 schools After School Programs for Grove, Jarman and Jefferson Elementary Schools in the Union District.

 New View Oklahoma